gschool-blue-ocean/admissions-hub/README.md

 $ docker-compose up
 $ npm run dev
 ```
 Once these commands have been run you will need to create a file named 'env.local' in the directory where this project lives.
-The 2 required variables are:
+NextJS has built in env recognition.
+Adding "NEXT_PUBLIC_" prefix makes the variable available to the web page.The 2 required variables are:

 NEXT_PUBLIC_SLACK_WEBHOOK=*your slack api web hook goes here*;
 NEXT_PUBLIC_CONNECTION_STRING=*your database address goes here*;